bootdotdev/blog/content/news/qvault-classroom-launches-golang-crash-course.md

 _Mastery-based learning_ allows each student to master a concept before moving on to the next one.
 Contrast this with traditional schools where students pass with a "C" and are forced to move to the next course, where they will likely do _even worse_.
 Advanced subjects like Computer Science require solid fundamentals, and mastery-based learning is the best way to achieve that.

-Sal Kahn from Kahn Academy has a great video about mastery-based learning, and spells out exactly what we are aiming for at [boot.dev](https://boot.dev/):
+Sal Khan from Khan Academy has a great video about mastery-based learning, and spells out exactly what we are aiming for at [boot.dev](https://boot.dev/):

 https://www.youtube.com/watch?v=-MTRxRO5SRA